10 Benefits of Microservices Architecture for Business

 In this blog post, we talk about the key advantages of adopting microservices architecture and name a few baseline business cases for this approach.
 You will also learn about the challenges related to this model and the cons of microservices to think of before choosing this approach for your project.

 Microservices architecture is a modern approach to building software applications out of a collection of individual modules (services).
-Each service is usually focused on performing a specific task (payment, shipping, etc.) or business function and can be developed with a custom set of technologies.
+Each service is usually focused on performing a specific function (payment, shipping, etc.), has its own business logic, and can be developed with a custom set of technologies.

 This provides agility both for the engineering teams and for the business itself.
 For instance, microservices-based applications are easier to scale.
 Individual services are often faster to develop and deploy compared to monolithic applications.
 And the list of microservices advantages only starts here.